-The essay's thesis statement, "The Northern and Southern colonies were very different socially, politically, and economically," clearly articulates the main idea of the essay and highlights the main points of contrast that will be explored in the body of the essay.
+The sample essay below identifies two clear subjects - the Northern and Southern colonies in colonial America - and discusses ways in which they differed.
+It is a contrast essay.
+Its thesis statement, "The Northern and Southern colonies were very different socially, politically, and economically," clearly articulates the main idea of the essay and highlights the main points of contrast that will be explored in the body of the essay.
 Additionally, the essay is written using academic language and employs a non-biased tone, which makes it appropriate for an informative essay.
 This also tells us that the writer's purpose is to inform, rather than to persuade, argue a point, or entertain the audience.
-Having an understanding of early American history and the foundations on which the nation was built is a meaningful topic that a variety of readers may find interesting and worthwhile.

-2. Analyzing the Organization
+2. Analyzing the Topic